protocol/web3-dev-team/task-completion.md

 - Identify survey provider
 - construct survey
-- design messaging flow on website
+- design messaging flow on websites
-- implement messaging on website
+- implement messaging on websites

 #### What does done look like?
 _What specific deliverables should completed to consider this project done?_